Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ar/learn-governance.md

 ```
 Example:

-Peter: Votes `No` with 10 DOT for a 128 week lock period  => 10 * 6 = 60 Votes
+Peter: Votes `No` with 10 SOLAR for a 128 week lock period  => 10 * 6 = 60 Votes

-Logan: Votes `Yes` with 20 DOT for a 4 week lock period => 20 * 1 = 20 Votes
+Logan: Votes `Yes` with 20 SOLAR for a 4 week lock period => 20 * 1 = 20 Votes

-Kevin: Votes `Yes` with 15 DOT for a 8 week lock period => 15 * 2 = 30 Votes
+Kevin: Votes `Yes` with 15 SOLAR for a 8 week lock period => 15 * 2 = 30 Votes
 ```

-Even though combined both Logan and Kevin vote with more DOT than Peter, the lock period for both of them is less than Peter, leading to their voting power counting as less.
+Even though combined both Logan and Kevin vote with more SOLAR than Peter, the lock period for both of them is less than Peter, leading to their voting power counting as less.

 #### Tallying